How to correct odd-tasting water or ice in your KitchenAid refrigerator

 - Improperly stored food

 New plumbing connections, such as PVC pipes and fittings, can cause discolored or off-flavored ice.
-Discard the first few batches of ice and flush additional water through the water dispenser.
+Discard the first few batches of ice and flush additional water through the dispenser.

 Water Supply Line: